LangStream/documentation/configuration-resources/data-storage/cassandra.md

 ### Writing to Cassandra

-When you use the "vector-db-sink" agent to write to a Cassandra database, you can use the following parameters:
+Use the "vector-db-sink" agent with the following parameters to write to a Cassandra database:

 ```yaml
 pipeline: